-There are two key ways to deal with a breakup: the healthy way and the unhealthy way.
+There are two ways to deal with a breakup: the healthy way and the unhealthy way.
 The unhealthy way to deal with a breakup is by calling your ex, stalking their profiles, and believing you’ll get back together if you change yourself.
-And honestly, you should never compromise yourself for another person because there’s someone out there looking for someone exactly the way you are right now.
-The healthy way to handle a breakup is to take care of yourself, develop good habits, and rediscover who you are with this change in identity.
-In this article, we’re going to help you learn the healthy method of how to deal with a breakup so you can heal faster, move on, and find love again.
+And honestly, you should never compromise yourself for another person because there’s someone out there looking for someone exactly like you as you are.
+The healthy way to handle a breakup is to take care of yourself, develop good habits, and rediscover who you are.
+In this article, we’re going to help you learn the healthy method of how to deal with a breakup so you can go through the healing process, move on, and find love again.

-How to Deal With A Breakup: 10 Ways to Handle A Breakup
+How to Deal With A Breakup: 13 Ways to Get Over an Ex

 1. Turn Off Negative Thoughts

 The number one villain in a breakup is actually in your own head: your thoughts.
 Your thoughts can take this breakup and turn it into a wonderful experience… or a horrible one.
 This might be exactly what you needed in life to help you find someone more compatible with you.
 Or, and more commonly, your negative thoughts will cause you to unravel.
 You’ll start asking yourself, “What is wrong with me?” and spiral down a path that puts you in a depressed, anxious, or angry state.

 Fortunately, the ability to turn off your thoughts can be taught through guided meditation.
 You can try a guided meditation for heartbreak or any emotion you’re feeling to help you cope with this unfortunate experience.
 You can download the meditation app Declutter The Mind to help you learn how to stay calm, in control of your thoughts, accept the breakup, and let go of the relationship.